Entanglement inequalities, black holes and the architecture of typical states

 so that $S_< = S_{BH}/2$ for $\Omega=0$ (no rotation).
 It is necessary that $T^{-1} = \beta < 2\pi L$ for the BTZ black hole \eqref{Eq:BTZ} to represent the thermal ensemble \eqref{Eq:CE} \cite{Hubeny:2013gta}.

 Results of numerical relativity \cite{Pretorius:2000yu,Choptuik:2004ha,Pandya:2020ejc,Bourg:2021vpv} and analytic solutions \cite{Danielsson:1999fa,Ross:1992ba,Matschull:1998rv,Lindgren:2015fum} suggest that BTZ black holes are formed as a result of gravitational collapse for generic initial conditions, at least when the momentum is small compared to the energy.
-This suggests that the BTZ black hole can quantify the statistical features of typical states.
+The holographic duality implies that black hole formation mirrors the approach to typicality during unitary time evolution of an isolated system and that the BTZ black hole can quantify the statistical features of typical states.

-\paragraph{Holographic entanglement, the corona and the buffer:-} In a large N holographic CFT, the entanglement entropy of a boundary subregion $R$ is given by the Hubeny-Rangamani-Ryu-Takayanagi (HRRT) prescription, which equates $S(R)$ to $1/(4G_N)$ times the area of co-dimension two bulk extremal surface(s) of least area and homologous to $R$ \cite{Rt,HRT}.
+\paragraph{Holographic entanglement, the corona and the buffer:} In a large N holographic CFT, the entanglement entropy of a boundary subregion $R$ is given by the Hubeny-Rangamani-Ryu-Takayanagi (HRRT) prescription, which equates $S(R)$ to $1/(4G_N)$ times the area of co-dimension two bulk extremal surface(s) of least area and homologous to $R$ \cite{Rt,HRT}.
 This set of extremal surface(s) may have disconnected components but one must be anchored to $\partial R$.
 The entanglement wedge $E_W(R)$ is the bulk domain of dependence of a spatial region bounded by $R$ and its HRRT surface(s).
 Bulk operators in $E_W(R)$ can be reconstructed from CFT operators in $R$, and this is called \textit{entanglement wedge reconstruction} \cite{harlow2018tasi,Jafferis:2015del,Dong:2016eik,Jahn:2021uqr,Chen:2021lnq,Kibe:2021gtw}.

 For the BTZ geometry \eqref{Eq:BTZ} whose boundary is a circle of length $2\pi L$, consider an interval $R$ of length $l<2\pi L$.
 The homology condition admits two competing configurations of extremal co-dimension two surfaces (curves): the geodesic $\mathcal{C}_1$, and a disconnected set consisting of the geodesic $\mathcal{C}_2$ together with the outer horizon $\mathcal{H}$ as shown in Fig.~\ref{fig:BiP}.
 The HRRT prescription yields